-User and team management is the area of Microsoft Dynamics CRM where you can create and maintain user accounts and profiles.
+User and team management is the area of Microsoft Dynamics 365 where you can create and maintain user accounts and profiles.

 A team is a group of users.
 Teams let users across an organization collaborate and share information.
 For more information about teams, see Use access teams and owner teams to collaborate and share information.

 Records can be owned by users or teams.
 Set the OwnershipType to OwnershipTypes.UserOwned or OwnershipTypes.TeamOwned to enable ownership.
 You can use the ReassignObjectsOwnerRequest message or the ReassignObjectsSystemUserRequest message to do bulk reassignment of all records for an owner.

 The following illustration shows the entity relationships for users and teams.